-Units 3 and 4 of all studies must be undertaken as a sequence.
+Units 3 and 4 of all studies must be undertaken as a sequence in the same academic year.
 Unit 3 must be offered in Semester 1 and Unit 4 must be offered in Semester 2.

 Entry to VCE studies

 Students may enter studies at the level of Unit 1, 2 or 3.
 In some studies, students are advised to complete either or both Units 1 and 2 before attempting Unit 3, or have equivalent experience, or be willing to undertake some preparation.
 This advice is published in the study design for each study.